Grave Markers for Two

 Child headstones are, perhaps, the most precious of all headstones because they serve two important functions.
 Child headstones, of course, memorialize the life of a child, but they also can help families who have lost a child cope with what is arguably the most difficult experience a family can suffer.
 Psychologists say that having a special place in which to remember a lost loved-one is an important part of grieving, and that is especially important when it comes to a loss of a child.
-By marking the graves of young lives cut tragically short, child headstones give families a place of ironic comfort to turn to for years to come.
+By marking the graves of young lives cut tragically short, memorial tributes to children give families a place of comfort to turn to for years to come.

-Child headstones are almost always decorated according to the universal themes of childhood.
-Child headstones typically are designed with the goal of capturing the child's happy, fun-loving, innocent spirit, and displaying that spirit for the ages.
+Headstones and grave markers for children are almost always decorated according to the universal themes of childhood.
+Child grave markers typically are designed with the goal of capturing the child's happy, fun-loving, innocent spirit, and displaying that spirit for the ages.
 Pacifiers, baby blocks, hearts, or other symbols of the carefree days of childhood are typical parts of the design of child headstones.
 The goal of such décor on child headstones is to remind visitors for years to come that that child being memorialized was, and always will be, a peace filled, loving spirit.